xuankimtran/docs-1/pages/katalon-studio/docs/proxy-preferences.md

 ## Proxy Settings

-In the Proxy Settings areas of both Authentication and System proxies, you can select one of three options below.
+In the Proxy Settings areas of both Authentication and System proxies, you can select one of the three options below.

 * **No proxy**: there's no proxy.
 * **Use system proxy configuration**: Katalon Studio guesses which proxy server your system is behind by checking Java, browser and operating system settings, and environment variables.